particify/arsnova-server/README.md

 ### Building

-ARSnova consists of two main projects: arsnova-backend (this repository) and arsnova-mobile.
-By building arsnova-backend, you will automatically download the mobile client.
-If you do not plan to work on the client, you won't need to build it separately.
+ARSnova consists of two main projects: ARSnova Backend (this repository) and ARSnova Mobile.

 Because all dependencies are handled by Maven, a complete build is done with: